What is a breast prosthesis?

 A breast prosthesis is an artificial breast form that replaces the shape of all or part of the breast that has been removed.
 It fits in a bra cup with or without a specially formed pocket.
 ‘Prostheses’ is the word for more than one prosthesis.

 Most breast prostheses are made from soft silicone gel encased in a thin film.
 They’re moulded to resemble the natural shape of a woman’s breast, or part of a breast.
 The outer surface feels soft and smooth, and may include a nipple outline.

 First weeks after surgery

-If you choose or want to wear a bra with your softie, try one that is quite soft and stretchy and is not wired.
-This may be one you already own.
-It needs to be easy to put on because your shoulder may be stiff at first.
+When wearing a bra with your softie, try one that is soft and easy to put on as your shoulder may be stiff at first.

 Once your scar area is fully healed and swelling has gone down (usually within six to eight weeks) you can be fitted for a permanent silicone prosthesis.
 You need to make sure you have a well-fitting, supportive bra before your permanent prosthesis fitting.

 Content last reviewed July 2014; next planned review 2016